Michelle Obama Devastated About Leaving The White House: ‘I Feel Like Crying Right Now’

-Can we please keep her for four more years?
 Michelle Obama made her final appearance as First Lady on ‘The Tonight Show’ Jan.
-11 and Jimmy Fallon gave her the mother of all send-offs!
+11 and Jimmy Fallon gave her the mother of all send-offs including a serenade from Stevie Wonder!
 Keep reading for how she’s getting misty about finally leaving the White House.

 Goddess!
 Michelle Obama, 52, stopped by to chat with Jimmy Fallon, 42, one last time before President Barack Obama, 55, leaves office.
 She’s always so brilliant and witty and her Jan.
 11 appearance was no exception.
 She looked so glam in a stylish black dress and shiny silver heels.